BelkisCeri/Capstone-Project/README.md

-# Capstone-Project
-IBM Data Science Professional Capstone Project
+# IBM Data Science Professional Capstone Project

 This repository contains the projects/assignments for courses in the IBM Data Science Professional Certificate on Coursera.
 The professional certificate contains 9 courses + 1 capstone project.
 Here is the content of the flows:
 What is Data Science?